A Modern Theory of Cross-Validation through the Lens of Stability: Some Applications

 \subsubsection{Conformal Prediction}

 For a general introduction to conformal prediction, we refer the reader to the books \cite{VovkGS05,angelopoulos2024theoretical}.
-Some early references of conformal prediction for outlier detection and regression include \cite{LeiRW13,LeiW14,lei2018distribution}.
-The split conformal method is also known as inductive conformal prediction \citep{papadopoulos2002inductive,LeiRW14}.
-The cross conformal prediction is introduced by \cite{vovk2015cross} and analyzed in \cite{vovk2018cross} with a coverage level of $\approx 1-2\alpha$.
-A variant of cross conformal, called CV+, is introduced and analyzed in \cite{barber2021predictive}, with asymptotic coverage $1-\alpha$ under a similar but different set of stability and bounded density conditions.
-A key component in our proof for cross conformal is a transfer of stability from the conformity score function to the ranking indicator function (\Cref{lem:5.5-stab-transfer}), where the inequality \eqref{eq:5.5-hxy} is adapted from a similar analysis in \cite{hu2024two}.
+Some early references on conformal prediction for outlier detection and regression include \cite{LeiRW13,LeiW14,lei2018distribution}.
+The split conformal method is also known as \emph{inductive conformal prediction} \citep{papadopoulos2002inductive,LeiRW14}.
+The cross-conformal prediction method was introduced by \cite{vovk2015cross} and analyzed in \cite{vovk2018cross}, achieving a coverage level of approximately $1-2\alpha$.
+A variant of cross-conformal, called CV+, was introduced and analyzed in \cite{barber2021predictive}, with asymptotic coverage $1-\alpha$ under a similar but different set of stability and bounded density conditions.
+A key component in our proof for cross-conformal is the transfer of stability from the conformity score function to the ranking indicator function (\Cref{lem:5.5-stab-transfer}), where the inequality \eqref{eq:5.5-hxy} is adapted from a similar analysis in \cite{hu2024two}.